 Some positions carry the title of manager or executive without fulfilling the above requirements.
 Be sure to double-check with your attorney to ensure that your job qualifies.

 So you’ve been on H-1B status for a few years, and you get that promotion you’ve been waiting for.
-Should you immediately try to go from H-1B to EB-1C green card?
+Should you immediately try to go from an H-1B to an EB-1C green card?

 No. Here’s why.

-If you are a manager on H-1B status, you would need first to determine if your U.S. employer is multinational, meaning that they have a branch, office, affiliate, or subsidiary in a foreign country.
+If you are a manager on H-1B status, you first need to determine if your U.S. employer is multinational, meaning that they have a branch, office, affiliate, or subsidiary in a foreign country.

 This requirement usually impedes managers on H-1B from getting an EB-1C.
 This is because, under the H-1B, you likely have spent the last several years working in the U.S. for your employer.